 He is a Ranger.
 He is the hammer some nights, the scalpel others.
 His work is carried out with unprecedented speed, surprise, and violence of action.
 He does not seek glory, nor recognition of any kind.
 He lives by a Creed, but for his brothers.
 He is satisfied knowing that he is doing exactly what needs to be done.

-This article first appeared in The Havok Journal on 14APR14.
+This first appeared in The Havok Journal on April 14, 2014.